msusdev/microsoft_identity_platform_dev/presentations/graph_sdk_js.md

 author: 'Part 4 of 4 in the [Develop JavaScript Applications with the Microsoft Identity Platform](https://github.com/msusdev) series'
 ---

-# Authenticating users in JavaScript apps with MSAL.js
+# The Microsoft Graph SDK for JavaScript

 ## Overview